hobbyquaker/cul/README.md

 * **device**
 device type name
 * **rssi**
-rssi value (only present if option rssi is true)
+radio signal strength value (only present if option rssi is true)
 * **data**
 a object with the parsed data